Payer : Study Concept

 • If there isn't a proven standard of care, how will this study demonstrate the effectiveness of the investigational treatment over other existing treatments?

-• What will be the benefit for patients if the investigational treatment is approved?
+• What is the benefit for patients if the investigational treatment is approved?
 Will it contribute to better care practices, improved clinical outcomes, or more effective disease prevention strategies?

 • What populations are affected by the target disease or condition?
 Are there social risk factors that could affect access to care?